-Here, in this article, I am going to provide some understanding of Linux boot loader GRUB (Grand Unified Boot loader).
-If you have the understanding of the working pattern of GRUB then it can help you to know how the operating system works much better.
+In this tutorial, I am going to provide some understanding of Linux boot loader GRUB (Grand Unified Boot loader).
+If you have an understanding of the working pattern of GRUB then it can help you to know how the operating system works much better.
 If you really want to gain confidence in working on Linux then you should master the GRUB boot loader.
 GRUB can easily work with DOS, Windows, Linux or any BSD operating system.

 GRUB2 is considered as default boot loader of Ubuntu whereas GRUB is generally used in RHEL older versions.
 When started, GRUB2 mainly presents a menu and waits for some input from users.
 It generally transfers control to our operating system kernel.
 GRUB2 is mainly designed to provide flexibility and performance to today’s operating systems.

 The default menu for GRUB2 looks very similar to GRUB but there are some changes made in this.